Lamborghini Murciélago: Lamborghini Miura concept

 In January 2006, a retro-styled Lamborghini Miura concept car, built on a Murciélago chassis, was announced at the Museum of Television & Radio and promoted at the Los Angeles Auto Show, although the car itself was not present at the show.
 Subsequently, the Miura concept was officially debuted at the North American International Auto Show just two weeks later.
 It was the first design penned by Lamborghini's then design chief, Walter de'Silva, and commemorated the 40th anniversary of the 1966 introduction of the original Miura in Geneva.

 Lamborghini president and CEO, Stefan Winkelmann, rejected any possibility of the concept marking the Miura's return to production, however, stating “The Miura was a celebration of our history, but Lamborghini is about the future.
 Retro design is not what we are here for.
 So we won’t do the Miura.”

 Lamborghini Reventón

 Debuted in 2007 at the Frankfurt Auto Show, the Lamborghini Reventón is a modified version of the Murciélago.
 The car's mechanical underpinnings and engine are identical to those of the Murciélago LP 640.
-However, cosmetics are all unique.
-Interior and exterior styling were inspired by stealth fighter design, taking cues from aircraft such as the F-22 Raptor.
+However, both the interior and exterior feature unique styling, inspired by stealth fighter design, taking cues from aircraft such as the F-22 Raptor.
 Only 21 units were built, of which one was retained by the factory to be exhibited in the Lamborghini museum.
 Lamborghini also produced 15 units of a roadster version.